comp426-2022-spring/a99-porrima/README.md

 An open source healthcare management app, aimed to organize and assist in the process of interacting with the healthcare system.

+Note: suggested browser is Chrome.
+Ran into difficulties on Firefox.

 ## Demo Video

 To find out more about the website and it's functionality, watch this [video](https://drive.google.com/file/d/1-y9WJAebOdZtfaxghzpMVZAWbZwOj35I/view?usp=sharing).

+Note: the UI has been updated since the recording of this video.

 ## Developers